Last Updated on October 9, 2020 by Nancie

 Weather dome effectiveness can vary by feeder type.
 They do best in light rain.
 Birds can often continue to eat at a dome covered feeder in light rain, or even heavier rain if coming straight down, and still stay dry.

 But you need to be realistic.
 Even with a good sized dome, seed can still get wet in heavy rain or when wind drives rain sideways.
 When used over a large platform feeder, seed in the corners will often get wet even if most of it stays dry.
-And seed in platform feeders can still get buried in heavy snow or completely soaked in heavy rain.
+And seed in open platform feeders can still get buried in heavy snow or completely soaked in heavy rain.

 So even if your feeders are protected with weather domes, it is important to check them after a heavy rain or snow.
 If platform feeders get snow covered, birds can’t eat there.
 And wet seed or other food can get moldy and rot.
 After it rains, clean out wet seed and re-fill with fresh.